 7. Sign off at the end of the day

 Just because you worked from home doesn’t mean the work should keep going once office hours are over.
 Sign off from your email at the end of the business day and put away your work materials.
-This will ensure that your tasks and responsibilities stay within working hours and don’t interfere with your personal time.
+This will ensure that your tasks and responsibilities stay within working hours and don’t interfere with your personal time, which will lead to a better work-life balance.

 Productivity doesn’t have to fall to the wayside when you work remotely.
 By carefully planning out your day, minimizing distractions and staying in communication with those in the office, you can get all of your work done all the while wearing your comfortable PJs!